Milton Nascimento: Collaborations and farewell tour

+Nascimento being honored by Portela in the 2025 Brazilian Carnival.

 In 2020, Nascimento released Existe Amor, a four-track collaborative EP with São Paulo rapper Criolo.
 The EP was part of the Existe Amor project, a campaign for a solidarity fund for Brazilians in socially vulnerable conditions during the coronavirus pandemic.
 The campaign's launch took place via projections on buildings in São Paulo to encourage donations to organizations such as É de Lei, SP Invisível and Arsenal da Esperança, among others.

 On October 26, 2021, on his 79th birthday, Nascimento announced his 2022 farewell tour A Última Sessão de Música (The Last Music Session) on social media, although he would later state that he was not quitting music.
 The title of the tour is a reference to the track of the same name on his 1973 album Milagre dos Peixes.
 He played his last show on November 13, 2022, at the Mineirão stadium in Belo Horizonte.

 On November 15, 2023, Nascimento released Outros Cantos, a collaborative album with sertanejo duo Chitãozinho & Xororó.

 On May 15, 2024, Nascimento announced a new album with American musician and songwriter Esperanza Spalding titled Milton + Esperanza.
 Recorded in Brazil in 2023, it was released on August 9, 2024, via Concord Records and received critical acclaim from music critics.
 The album was nominated for Best Jazz Vocal Album at the 67th Annual Grammy Awards.
 On October 29, 2024, Nascimento released the collaborative EP Moon Over Minas with American musician and producer Jonathan Wilson.
 The EP was recorded while Wilson was on tour in Brazil.
 Although Milton stated that he would be retiring from live concerts and tours, a NPR Tiny Desk (Home) Concert was published on August 7, 2024, featuring him, Esperanza Spalding, Guinga, Maria Gadú, among other artists performing five songs from the album.
 As NPR Music states in the description of the performance on YouTube, "it’s likely to be the only video performance of this music".